Minicharged Particles at Accelerators: Progress and Prospects: Minicharged Particle Searches at Accelerator Experiments

 The Light Dark Matter eXperiment (LDMX)~\cite{Akesson2018}, proposed in 2018, received Stage~1 approval in 2020.
 LDMX is an ultra-short baseline beam-dump experiment that targets new particles with masses in the sub-GeV range that interact with electrons by exploiting a missing momentum/energy technique~\cite{Akesson2018}.
 The proposed detector comprises two tracking systems (for electron tagging and recoils), a thin tungsten target placed between the trackers, and an electromagnetic calorimeter surrounded by a large hadronic calorimeter~\cite{Akesson2018}.
-Several multi-GeV electron beam facilities have been considered as potential locations to host LDMX~\cite{Akesson2018}, such as the DArk Sector Experiments at LCLS-II (DASEL) facility at SLAC ($4$--$8$~GeV)~\cite{Raubenheimer2018}, the Continuous Electron Beam Accelerator Facility (CEBAF) at Jefferson Lab ($11$~GeV)~\cite{Leeman2001}, or the proposed electron beam facility at CERN ($16$~GeV)~\cite{Akesson2018primary}.
-Two phases of LDMX have been discussed: Phase~I, which aims to collect a total of $10^{14}$ electrons on target (EOT) at a $4$~GeV $e^{-}$ beam; and Phase~II, targeting $10^{16}$~EOT at a beam energy of at least $8$~GeV~\cite{Akesson2018}.
-Projected bounds on the mCP mass--mixing parameter space based on Phase~II of LDMX have been published in Ref.~\cite{Berlin2019}.
-Notably, LDMX has exceptional sensitivity to sub-GeV mCPs---able to reach a substantial portion of the region associated with a resolution of the EDGES anomaly for $f_{\chi}=0.4\%$.
+Several multi-GeV electron beam facilities were initially considered as potential locations to host LDMX~\cite{Akesson2018}, such as the DArk Sector Experiments at LCLS-II (DASEL) facility at SLAC ($4$--$8$~GeV)~\cite{Raubenheimer2018}, the Continuous Electron Beam Accelerator Facility (CEBAF) at Jefferson Lab ($11$~GeV)~\cite{Leeman2001}, or the proposed electron beam facility at CERN ($16$~GeV)~\cite{Akesson2018primary}.
+Recent plans now specify that LDMX will be installed in End Station A at SLAC, employing an $8$~GeV electron beam derived from LCLS-II~\cite{Akesson2025}.
+Three running phases of LDMX have been defined: (1) an early-running phase using an ECal as target (EaT) analysis ($3 \times 10^{13}$~EOT); (2) a pilot run ($4 \times 10^{14}$~EOT); and (3) the full planned exposure targeting $\sim 10^{16} $~EOT, providing the complete LDMX sensitivity~\cite{Akesson2025}.
+Projected bounds for LDMX on the mCP mass--mixing parameter space have been published in Ref.~\cite{Berlin2019}.
+Notably, LDMX has exceptional sensitivity to sub-GeV mCPs---able to probe a substantial portion of the region associated with a resolution of the EDGES anomaly for $f_{\chi}=0.4\%$.